albelaiz/booking_site/replit.md

-# BayHaven - Vacation Rental Platform
+# Tamudastay - Vacation Rental Platform

 ## Overview

-BayHaven is a modern vacation rental platform built for coastal properties.
+TamudaStay is a modern vacation rental platform built for coastal properties.
 The application is a full-stack web application that combines a React frontend with an Express.js backend, utilizing PostgreSQL for data persistence through Drizzle ORM.

 ## System Architecture